 Because mesothelioma is almost always caused by negligent workplace asbestos exposure, you are eligible to make a claim and seek compensation.
 You could be eligible for one or more of the following:

 - Mesothelioma personal injury lawsuit.
 One option is to file a personal injury lawsuit to recover damages.
-Several companies are likely responsible for your asbestos exposure, illness and resulting expenses.
+Several companies are likely responsible for your asbestos exposure, illness, and resulting expenses.
 A lawsuit can force them to pay damages through a settlement or jury award.

 - Mesothelioma wrongful death lawsuit.
 For the death of a loved one from mesothelioma, consider filing a wrongful death suit.
 You can recover damages for medical costs, funeral expenses, and more.

 - Asbestos trust fund claim.
 Many asbestos companies went bankrupt in the face of lawsuits and cannot be sued.
 They set up trust funds to compensate victims.
-You could be eligible to make a claim with one or more trusts funds.
+You could be eligible to make a claim with one or more trust funds.

 - Veteran benefits.
 If you encountered asbestos during active military service, you are entitled to benefits.
 These include monthly disability compensation and specialist treatment at VA medical centers.